sitepark/fractality/examples/handlebars/README.md

-# Fractal Handlebars example
+# Fractality Handlebars example

-This is an example instance of Fractal using the default Handlebars adapter.
+This is an example instance of Fractality using the default Handlebars adapter.

 ## Setup